 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, assets exceeded liabilities by \$14,557,874 as of June 30, 2019.
+In the case of the District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$32,033,882 as of June 30, 2021.

-One of the largest portions of the District's net position (91.59% as of June 30, 2019) reflects the District's investment in capital assets (net of accumulated depreciation) less any related debt used to acquire those assets that is still outstanding.
+One of the largest portions of the District's net position (68.16% as of June 30, 2021) reflects the District's investment in capital assets (net of accumulated depreciation) less any related debt used to acquire those assets that is still outstanding.
 The District uses these capital assets to provide services to customers within the District's service area; consequently, these assets are not available for future spending.